 Selected topics of current interest.
 Emphasizes critical analysis of current research literature and development of action projects by seminar members.
 Integrates previous learning as a capstone experience.
+Prerequisite(s); if any: Permission of Instructor.

 HEM 470 - Homeland Security and Emergency Management - Internship (6 to 15)